zarf-dev/proposals/0035-feature-flags/README.md

   Since
   // Until is the version when a deprecated feature is fully removed.
 Historical versions included.
   Until
-  // Stage describes what level of done-ness a feature is.
-TODO describe this better Stage
+  // Stage describes the lifecycle of a feature, as well as its production-readiness.
+  Stage
 }
 ```